Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Edit the AAS inifile, update the following values to the corresponding Ansible variable:
    1. `NW_DI_Instance.virtualHostname` = `{{ aas_virtual_hostname }`

+1. Create a new file `<SAP Product>.inifile.params`, e.g. `S4HANA_2020_ISS_v001.inifile.params`
+   1. Copy in all uncommented values from the SCS template and group key value pairs based on prefix, e.g. `NW_SCS_Instance`
+   1. Copy in all uncommented values from the DB template and group key value pairs based on prefix, e.g. `NW_HDB_DB`
+   1. Copy in all uncommented values from the PAS template and group key value pairs based on prefix, e.g. `NW_CI_Instance`
+   1. Copy in all uncommented values from the AAS template and group key value pairs based on prefix, e.g. `NW_DI_Instance`
+   1. Deduplicate any common key value pairs.

 1. Upload the consolidated template file to the SAP Library:
     1. In the Azure Portal navigate to the `sapbits` container